SAP-samples/btp-ai-sustainability-bootcamp/src/sustainable-smart-factory-app/README.md

 > Make sure you have completed the [Mandatory Setup Steps](https://github.com/SAP-samples/btp-ai-sustainability-bootcamp/tree/main/src/sustainable-smart-factory-app#requirements-mandatory-setup-steps) before proceeding.

 Please kindly note that the **following instructions below is strictly for the deployment model of a hybrid approach (local app, cloud services)**.
-Thus, the app (as it is) will only work locally while consuming SAP BTP services (hana, destination, xsuaa, ai-core) through a defined default-env.json file.
+Thus, the app will only work locally while consuming SAP BTP services (hana, destination, xsuaa, ai-core) through a defined default-env.json file.
 <p>
 While developing your own solution, you may take this as a reference (AS-IT-IS) and troubleshoot on your own if you'd like to deploy it on other SAP/non-SAP landscapes.
 </p>

 Refer [here for more information on the other deployment models](https://github.com/SAP-samples/btp-ai-sustainability-bootcamp/tree/main/src/sustainable-smart-factory-app#deployment-models).
-Each has its own configurations to setup.
+Each has its own configurations to setup accordingly.

 ### **Step 1:** Clone this Git Repo into a `btp-ai-core-bootcamp` project folder.